 4. It's a learning laboratory where people of all ages can tinker and play.
 Whether you’re 6 or 64, our hands-on experiences ignite curiosity and lead to profound learning.
 We’re always growing and changing, just like you.

 5. We love science, but we’re not just a science museum.
 Some of the most inspired and thought-provoking artists of our day—including Brian Eno, Tauba Auerbach, Ruth Asawa, and Amy Balkin—have created works in the vibrant laboratory that is the Exploratorium.
 In the summer of 2016 visitors experienced Strandbeest: The Dream Machines of Theo Jansen—enormous kinetic sculptures that blur the lines between art, machine, and life.

 6. Kids love us, but we’re not just for kids.
 Every week, adults 18 and over can experience the Exploratorium during our Thursday evening hours from 6–10 p.m.
 Where else can you sip cocktails, dance in a tornado, build a scribbling machine, and make your own stop-motion animations, all in the same night?
-Our signature After Dark events (on the first Thursday of every month) are one of the few truly interactive adults-only experiences in San Francisco.
+Our signature After Dark events (on the first Thursday of every month) are one of the few truly interactive adults-only attractions in San Francisco.

 7. We’re not just here, we’re everywhere.
 Our Global Studios team collaborates on projects all over the globe—from Arkansas to Abu Dhabi.
 Eighty percent of science centers internationally use Exploratorium exhibits, programs, or ideas.
 Where else in the world have you seen us?

 8. You can get into it—for free.
 Exploratorium exhibits and experiences spill into the free public space along San Francisco’s vibrant Embarcadero, giving curious passersby a taste of the wonderland that lies inside.
 Immerse yourself in the experimental and eye-opening project of our Over The Water art series or take a ride in the Rickshaw Obscura, for example, and see the scenery upside down.